prisma/specs/building-for-platforms/Readme.md

 This spec documents the ideas on how such a feature can be provided.
 Roughly, the requirements are:

-- Minimal configuration, easy mental model.
+- Minimal configuration, simple mental model.
 - Easy setup of development/deployment workflows.
 - Possibility of a deterministic binary resolution both locally and production setup.